tsirianni/Data_Analysis_Project/README.md

 To highlight Brazil's progress regarding production of electricity through renewable sources in the last decade compared to the next three economies ahead of Brazil in the International Monetary Fund's nominal GDP rank.

 <h4>Secondary goal:</h4>
-To display abilities with pandas, matplotlib and seaborn, including but not limited to:
+To display abilities with Pandas, Matplotlib, Seaborn and Power BI, including but not limited to:

 * read files and create DataFrames
 * clean unnecessary data (drop columns, check duplicates, check missing data, etc.